obistack/ksubmit/README.md

 ## Testing

 The project uses pytest for testing.
-Tests are organized in a structure that mirrors the KSUB package structure.
+Tests are organized in a structure that mirrors the ksubmit package structure.

 ### Running Tests